 Background of Study

 As the human population inevitably increases, the demand for fish as source of protein also grows [1].
 Fish is important to human population in trade and economy and also in the diet of different countries especially in the tropics and subtropics where malnutrition is a major problem [2].
 Studying the characteristics of fish quality requirement and assessment indices are basic trade processes in deciding prosperity of commercial fisheries products.
-To facilitate the saturation of fish for consumption as a source of animal protein, the availability of vital relevant information on the edibility of various fish species should be abundant for consumer preferences through informed choice and this can effectively be possible by research and documentation.
+To facilitate the saturation of fish for consumption as a source of animal protein, the availability of vital relevant information on the edibility of various fish species should be abundantfor consumer preferences through informed choice and this can effectively be possible by research and documentation.
 According to [3], most commercially important fish species have not been successfully cultivated on a commercial scale due to lack of deep knowledge of their biology.
 For a successful culture of any fish species, a good knowledge of its biology (particularly its growth characteristics) is important as it helps in planning and imposing proper management practice to ensure large scale commercial production [4].
 The length-weight relationship of fish is generally an index used in fisheries studies to estimate the mean weight of a fish species sample based on a known length.

+The fish industry is dynamic and in the last two decades, the utilization and processing of fish have diversified significantly, particularly, into high valued fresh and processed products.
+This is also coupled with the changes in consumer’s tastes and advances in technology, packaging, logistics and transport.
+Value addition mainly-focused on increased convenience foods and wider variety of high value added products.
+Improved processing technology enables higher yield and results in a more lucrative product being demanded from available raw material of fish for human consumption.
+Fish flesh is basically the edible portion with the most economic value in the fish body.

 Flesh yield or fillet yield refers to the edible portion that can be derived from a particular fish species.
 Fins, viscera, scales, and the vertebra column are not usually regarded as edible parts [5].
 Also, filleting reduce the bulky transportation of fresh fish products from point of production to the retail shop, this saves consumers the drudgery of cleaning and processing of raw fish before cooking [5].